-1.2.1 This Scheme sets out the financial relationship between Islington Local Authority and its schools.
+1.2.1 This Scheme sets out the financial relationship between Islington Council (the Authority) and its maintained schools.
 It contains the requirements relating to financial management and associated issues.
 These are binding both on the Authority and on schools.